 The first floor plan has an open layout, drawing on decor and timber to define each space.
 There’s a first floor master bedroom (which may also be used as a media room or office), as well as two guest rooms and a second master bedroom on the second level .
 The lower level (basement) will have a walkout and large window wells, bringing in natural light and and making it feel above ground.
 Lower level floors will be stone with a hot water radiant heat system.
 On the lower level are additional bedrooms, a media room, a gym, a wine cellar and a mechanical room (along with plenty of storage).

-The Menemsha Cottage construction site will be available for scheduled appointment viewings on the following Mondays from 9am-11am: December 3, 2018, December 10, 2018 and January 14, 2019.
+The Menemsha Cottage construction site will be available for scheduled appointment viewings on the following Mondays: December 3, 2018 and January 14, 2019.
 To schedule a showing during one of the appointment windows, please contact us today!